 Computer Skills Placement (CSP)

 The CSP assesses students' computer competency.
 It includes mostly performance-based simulations and some multiple choice questions taken online in a computer testing lab.
 Students are encouraged to review a demo, a practice guide, and take a practice test before taking the CSP.
-The CSP and practice test are not timed; together they take approximately 1 hour to complete (15 minutes to review the Step-by-step instructions for taking the CSP, 10 minutes to take the ten item practice test and +45 minutes to take the seventy item CSP test).
+The CSP is untimed and takes approximately 1 hour to complete (5 minutes to review the Step-by-step instructions for taking the CSP, +10 minutes to take the ten item practice test, and +45 minutes to take the seventy item CSP test).

 The test items include: